mohamed-gasser/2d-new-game/README.md

 ### Contact
-You can communicate by following e-mails If you have more questions about the project or tp get the src code :
+You can communicate by following e-mails If you have more questions about the project or to get the all src code :

 o mohamedgasser230@gmail.com